greenpress/greenpress-compose/README.md

 ```

 ## greenpress-compose-cli (WIP)
-greenpress-compose-cli is a command line tool that allous to run the composition with specific parameters.
+greenpress-compose-cli is a command line tool that allows to run the composition with specific parameters.
 For example, to list all the composition services and exlcude one or a few ones from composition.
 It's planned to implement the ability to overwrite environment variables, ports exposions, specify version (tag) of each service in composition.